CobanAkdemirlab/NMDescapediseasegene_paper/NMDesc/gnomAD/README.md

-This R script is for extrasction of gnomAD PTC and generate input for IDR analysis
+This R script is for extraction of gnomAD PTC and generate input for IDR analysis